SysKitTeam/docs-point/governance-and-automation/scheduled-reports.md

 **Scheduled Reports** are available in the Security & Compliance plan and higher tiers.
 See the [pricing page](https://www.syskit.com/products/point/pricing/) for more details.
 {% endhint %}

-When you manage permissions and workspaces in your Microsoft 365 tenant, creating reports, sharing them, or saving them for future reference, might take up a lot of your time – that’s where the Scheduled Reports in Syskit Point can help!
+When you manage permissions and workspaces in your Microsoft 365 tenant, creating reports, sharing them, or saving them for future reference might take up a lot of your time – that’s where the Scheduled Reports in Syskit Point can help!

 With the help of this feature, you can do the following:

 * **create Scheduled Reports from views and reports generated in Syskit Point**, meaning that all filters you define when generating a report or view are applied when sending the scheduled report
-* **setup automatic sending of PDF or XLSX reports to one or more email recipients** in your tenant
+* **Set up automatic sending of PDF or XLSX reports to one or more email recipients** in your tenant
-* **setup automatic saving of PDF or XLSX reports to a document library** in a SharePoint site
+* **Setup automatic saving of PDF or XLSX reports to a document library** in a SharePoint site
-* **define how often and when to send Scheduled Reports**
+* **Define how often and when to send Scheduled Reports**
-* **create a Subscription - group of Scheduled Reports** that share the same schedule frequency and delivery options
+* **Create a Subscription - group of Scheduled Reports** that share the same schedule frequency and delivery options

 Users with the following roles assigned in Syskit Point can create Scheduled reports: